-15 Best Preppy Clothing Brands: Modern Ivy League Style (2022)
+30 Best Preppy Clothing Brands: Modern Ivy League Style (2023)

 All the key preppy icons are there season after season: shawl-collared cardigans, Oxford cloth button-downs (OCDBs), sports coats, herringbone blazers and chore jackets, with some technical rowing-inspired outerwear thrown in for good measure.

-If there was somewhere you needed to start on your journey to prepdom, it’s at RL towers.
+If there was somewhere you needed to start on your journey to prepdom, it’s at RL Towers.

 Drake’s

-Drake’s started out life in 1977 as a haberdashery but quickly graduated to a well-respected British tailoring brand.
+Drake’s started life in 1977 as a haberdashery but quickly graduated to a well-respected British tailoring brand.
 Now it’s an almost cult purveyor of quirky-classic preppy style that combines its excellent fabric heritage with an innate ability to style its collections for the modern man who hates the traditional suit and tie.

-Drake’s ‘perennials’ collection is a brilliantly curated trove of must-have pieces to build a preppy wardrobe around, such as the five-pocket chore jacket, boucle wool fleece, lambswool turtleneck, shawl-collared cardigan, and a number of stunning seasonal suits.
+Drake’s ‘perennials’ collection is a brilliantly curated trove of must-have pieces to build a preppy wardrobe around, such as the five-pocket chore jacket, boucle wool fleece, lambswool turtleneck, shawl-collared cardigan and a number of stunning seasonal suits.

-Drake’s also does a fine line in heavyweight Japanese selvedge denim and, of course, an eclectic array of the critical preppy item, the OCBD.
+Drake’s also does a fine line in heavyweight Japanese selvage denim and, of course, an eclectic array of the critical preppy item, the OCBD.

 Tommy Hilfiger

-Tommy Hilfger has been a stalwart of modern Americana since the late 80s, leaning on the athletic collegiate side of the menswear genre rather than the tailoring aspect.
+Tommy Hilfiger has been a stalwart of modern Americana since the late 80s, leaning on the athletic collegiate side of the menswear genre rather than the tailoring aspect.

 Hence, Hilfiger’s signature look is very much about comfort and leisure, combining plenty of preppy sweatshirts, hoodies and track pants with technical outerwear and denim.

-It’s definitely a more contemporary interpretation of American style than, say, Ralph Lauren, so you’ll find plenty of crew-neck sweats to pair with more traditional preppy silhouettes such as the varsity bomber.
+It’s a more contemporary interpretation of American style than, say, Ralph Lauren, so you’ll find plenty of crew-neck sweats to pair with more traditional preppy silhouettes such as the varsity bomber.

 J.Crew